-The net carrying value of inventory as of December 31, 2019 for Fusheng Precision Co., Ltd. and Its subsidiaries amounted to \$2,117,552 thousand, which accounted for 18% of total assets and was significant to the consolidated financial statements.
+The net carrying value of inventory as of December 31, 2020 for Fusheng Precision Co., Ltd. and Its subsidiaries amounted to \$2,902,577 thousand, which accounted for 20% of total assets and was significant to the consolidated financial statements.
 Allowance for inventory valuation losses was measured by lower of cost and net realizable value and the valuation of which involved the management's significant judgement, we have therefore determined valuation on inventory a key audit matters.

-Our audit procedures included but not limited to, understanding the process design of estimating the allowance for inventory valuation loss, testing the effectiveness of related control, rechecking the unit cost of inventory, considering the expected demand and market value of inventory, assessing management's estimates of the possibility to convert inventory to cash and the net realizable value; selecting separate samples to review related certificates to verify the correctness of the net realizable value that management used.
+Our audit procedures included but not limited to, understanding the process design of estimating the allowance for inventory valuation loss, testing the effectiveness of related control, selecting samples to recheck the unit cost of inventory, considering the expected demand and market value of inventory, assessing management's estimates of the possibility to convert inventory to cash and the net realizable value; selecting samples to review related certificates to verify the correctness of the net realizable value that management used.